sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 --

 That first night had been akin to being born.
 I burst into the world, a deluge of sound and color, time forever punctured by my presence.
-Even now, laid out on the embalming table, my body bloated to twice its original size, ankle disjoint from foot and hand separated from wrist, the memory brought with it a rush of unmitigated pleasure.
+Even now, laid out on the embalming table, the memory brought with it a rush of unmitigated pleasure.

 ‘Seven years,’ the coroner told the technician, as he stitched together the open folds of my abdomen, sealing the remaining organs back inside.
 ‘He got off easy, all things considered.’

 The fluorescent light over my head dimmed.
+My body was bloated to twice its original size, ankle disjoint from foot, hand severed from wrist.

 ‘He plea insanity?’ the technician asked.